bolander72/bolander72/README.md

 -->

 - 🌱 I’m currently learning Rust.
-- 🔭 I’m currently working on bitcoin, crypto, and ai projects.
+- 🔭 I’m currently working on bitcoin, social, and ai projects.
 - 👯 I’m looking to collaborate on ai, bitcoin, tbd/web5, and ords/runes.

 <!--